jjungaccount/zero-garbage/README.md

 # zero-garbage

-A website documenting my attempts at minimizing waste.
+A website with minimalist code.

-It is also a fun way to learn code.